lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

 #### Building a `DAGNode`

-As mentioned earlier, a `DAGNode` instance encapsulates the metadata of a step.
-Here is a list of essential fields for building the graph (some fields are omitted).
+As mentioned earlier, a `DAGNode` instance encapsulates the metadata of a step (some fields are omitted).

 ```python
 class DAGNode(object):